nmwsharp/polyscope-docs/py/source/structures/surface_mesh/basics.md

 ### Back face policies

 The faces of a mesh are implicitly given an outward orientation by the order in which the vertices are listed.
 The standard convention, which Polyscope respects, is that a counter-clockwise ordering of vertices defines the "outward" direction.
 Faces which are viewed from behind are referred to as _back faces_; they can arise when a surface is viewed from the inside, or if a mesh is not properly oriented.
-Polyscope offers several options for how backfaces are displayed.
+Polyscope offers several options for how back faces are displayed.

 ![backface policies diagram](../../media/backface_diagram.png)

 - `identical` all faces are always rendered identically, whether viewed from the front or back
-- `different` backfaces are shaded differently, so they can be distinguished (this is the default)
+- `different` back faces are shaded slightly darker, so they can be distinguished (this is the default)
+- `custom` back faces are shaded with a configurable color
-- `cull` backfaces are culled, and not rendered at all
+- `cull` back faces are culled, and not rendered at all

 The choice of these policies can be set as an option for each surface mesh structure, either in the GUI via `[Options] -> [Back Face Policy]` or programmatically with the function below or when a mesh is registered.

 ??? func "`#!python SurfaceMesh.set_back_face_policy(val)`"

-    Set the policy for rendering oppositely-oriented backfaces.
+    Set the policy for rendering oppositely-oriented back faces.

-    - `newPolicy` is string giving the new policy, one of `identical`, `different`, or `cull` as described above
+    - `newPolicy` is string giving the new policy, one of `identical`, `different`, `custom`, or `cull` as described above

     You can also set `back_face_policy='cull'` when registering a mesh.

     There is also a corresponding `SurfaceMesh.get_back_face_policy()`.

+??? func "`#!python SurfaceMesh.set_back_face_color(val)`"

+    Set the color to be used for custom back face coloring as a 3-tuple of floats on [0,1].
+Has no effect unless the back face policy is `custom`.

+    There is also a corresponding `get_back_face_color()`.

 ### Options